per-garden/imager/README.md

 }
 ```

+(Use the real keys (not XXXX and YYYY) of course...)

 # Setup

+For all setup and configuaration be positioned in directory as created by git clone.

 ## Gems

-Go to directory as created by git clone.
-Then type:

  - bundle install